On symmetries of a sub--Riemannian structure with growth vector $(4,7)$: Introduction

-We study in Section \ref{sec4} the action of symmetries of $\frak{so}(3)$ on geodesics and the optimality of geodesics.
-In particular, we find suitable representatives of orbits of the action on geodesics in Proposition \ref{prop4} and we use them to prove our main results.
-We show in Theorem \ref{thm1} that each geodesic starting at the origin either do not intersect the set $C_\fn$ or is contained in this set for all times.
+In many cases, Maxwell set contains sets of fixed points of symmetries.
+Indeed, if a geodesic meets a fixed point of a symmetry, then the action of the symmetry can give such set of geodesics, \cite{Rizzi, talianky, mya1}.
+We show in Section \ref{sec4} that this is not the case of our filtration.
+In particular, we study relations of geodesics and fixed--point set of symmetries.
+We show in Theorem \ref{thm1} that each geodesic starting at the origin either do not intersect the fixed--point set or is contained in this set for all times.
 Thus geodesics are of two very different types.
-We relate the geodesics contained in $C_\fn$ to geodesics in the Heisenberg group to find their cut--time in Theorem \ref{thm2}.
-Finally, we comment on sub--Riemannian sphere and the optimality of geodesics outside of the set $C_\fn$.
+We use the symmetry reduction to study geodesics contained in the fixed-point set.
+In particular, we relate these geodesics to geodesics in the Heisenberg group to find their cut--time in Theorem \ref{thm2}.